ntgomes/spark/docs/troubleshooting_guide.md

 - However, I cannot interact with my screen sharing capabilities.

 Solutions:
-- Check to make sure there is another partcipant in the call.
+- Check to make sure there is another participant in the call.
 If only one user is connected, screen sharing functionality is not available.
 - When you do screen share, it is expected that your screen share view will replace your video view when sent to the other user.

 __Microphone/Camera Button Not Working__: The mic/camera button will not allow me to click it.